Main Container

 movies graphic

 A bride who dies to live.
 A groom deceived by comrades.
 An unexpected romance.
 A buffoon constable who actually uncovers the truth.
 Shakespeare’s Much Ado About Nothing has all this and more.
 But does this comedy about “nothing” contain hidden depths?
-Find out in this friendly guide to classical Christian Education.

 Legendary swords, mead halls, and gory monsters fill the Old English tale of Beowulf.
 But what can the story teach us about heroism and faith during dark times?
-Find out in this friendly guide to Classical Christian Education.

 The Constitution is a true national treasure.
 What happens when classical Christian students study it, debate it, memorize it?
 And on the senior trip to DC, did Mrs. Caddow try to steal it?
-Find out in this friendly guide to classical Christian Education.

 Euclid’s Elements of Geometry set the standard for mathematical thinking for over 2000 years.
 In studying carefully crafted proofs, students learn not only geometry and logic—they encounter the beauty of God’s universe.